duyongquan/LTSLAM/README.md

 # LTSLAM
 ## 1 Introduction

-I hope you can lean slam step by step, you will can learn online  [LTSLAM documents tutorial](https://ltslam-doc.readthedocs.io/en/latest/index.html)
+I hope you can learn slam step by step, you will can learn online  [LTSLAM documents tutorial](https://ltslam-doc.readthedocs.io/en/latest/index.html).
+What you choose today determines your tomorrow's life path.
+Diligence will not make up for your indecision.

 You can learn slam knowledge by [哔哩哔哩 bilibili ](https://space.bilibili.com/478832908).
 This video website has a detailed explanation of the code and the corresponding SLAM technology principle.
 Let's start a happy journey. enjoy....